 Nashville Vanderbilt Scholars Program

-The Nashville Vanderbilt Scholars Program is a partnership between Vanderbilt University and Metro Nashville Public Schools that offers a direct cost scholarship to eligible MNPS students.
-The program will launch for students applying to enter college for fall 2025.
+The Nashville Vanderbilt Scholars Program is a partnership between Vanderbilt University and Metro Nashville Public Schools that offers scholarships covering required direct costs to eligible MNPS students.
 Through this partnership, Vanderbilt pledges to increase the number of MNPS graduates who are admitted to and enroll at Vanderbilt, and to work with MNPS college counselors, teachers and administrators to prepare more MNPS graduates to be successful in the admissions process at selective colleges and universities.

 aerial photograph of downtown Nashville with Vanderbilt's campus in the foreground. white clouds in in a bright blue sky